WenxiaoZhou/USMortality_project/README.md

 <Appendix: This is my final academic project during my Master's Degree in Uconn.
 I appreciate all my hard work here and all the knowledge learning here.
 Thanks
 to professors and friends help me to progress more and share their experiences.
 I benefit a lot from their words.

-Finally, I quote from a favorite sentence by Hans Rosling: There’s no room for facts when our minds are occupied by fear.
+Finally, I quote from one of my favorite sentence by Hans Rosling: There’s no room for facts when our minds are occupied by fear.

 Hope to progress more!>